NY governor to request federal probe of Long Island utility

-NEW YORK, June 23 (Reuters) - New York Governor Andrew Cuomo said on Sunday he will ask federal prosecutors to review a report that found “breathtaking waste and inefficiency” in the state-owned Long Island Power Authority’s dealings with a private consulting firm.
+NEW YORK (Reuters) - New York Governor Andrew Cuomo said on Sunday he will ask federal prosecutors to review a report that found “breathtaking waste and inefficiency” in the state-owned Long Island Power Authority’s dealings with a private consulting firm.

 A scathing New York commission report released on Saturday found questionable billing practices and a troubling “revolving door” relationship between the state-owned utility and Navigant Consulting Inc, which may have been a breach of state ethics laws.